Tiqa/redux-polyglot/README.md

 # Redux Polyglot

-Toolset (actions, middleware, enhancer, selectors) for use polyglot with redux.
+Toolset (actions, reducer, middleware, enhancer, selectors) for use polyglot with redux.

 ## Installation